Tax Preparation Help

 • In military aircraft.

-Kerosene for use in aviation by a state or local government
+Kerosene for Use in Aviation by a State or Local Government

 Only the registered ultimate vendor may claim a credit or payment for sales of kerosene for use in aviation to a state or local government for its exclusive use (including essential government use by an Indian tribal government).
 The kerosene for use in aviation must be purchased by the state without the use of a credit card in order for the ultimate vendor to make the claim.
 The ultimate vendor must be registered by the IRS (activity letter UV) and have the required certificate from the ultimate purchaser.
-A sample certificate is included as Model Certificate Q in the Appendix.
+A sample certificate is included as Model Certificate P in the Appendix.
 The registered ultimate vendor must have the certificate at the time the credit or payment is claimed.

 Credit Card Purchases